ibm-cloud-docs/openwhisk/runtimes.md

 PHP 7.1 and 7.2 are deprecated as of 11 January 2019.
 To continue using a PHP action, update to PHP 7.3.
 {: deprecated}

 PHP actions are executed with PHP 7.3.0.
-To use this runtime, specify the `wsk` CLI parameter `--kind php:7.3` when you create or update an action.
+To use this runtime, specify the CLI parameter `--kind php:7.3` when you create or update an action.
 This behavior is the default when you create an action with a file that has a `.php` extension.

 The PHP 7.1 and 7.2 runtime are deprecated.
 Migrate all actions to PHP 7.3 for better latency and faster runs end to end.